Yellowen/Owrang/docs/user/selling/docs.user.selling.customer.md

 ### Contacts and Addresses
 ￼
-Contacts and Addresses in ERPNext are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.
+Contacts and Addresses in Owrang are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.

 To add a Contact or Address directly from the Customer record, click on “New Contact” or “New Address”.